iutools/iutools/doc/for-devs/test-plan.md

   - PREFERRED_SCRIPT: Roman
   - At the moment, it's 'normal' that the list of hits only shows the expression 'healthcare coverage'

+IU word with Glossary Entry - Roman Input - Roman Output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'ilinniaqtuliriniq'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Roman
+  - Check that:
+    - Translations start with education and that it is BOLDED
+    - Go to the examples of use section for education and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use in ROMAN script

+IU word with Glossary Entry - Roman Input - Syllabic Output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'ilinniaqtuliriniq'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Syllabic
+  - Check that:
+    - __BUG__: DOES NOT WORK AS OF 2022-11-30 (not bolded and no c.f. wikipedia)
+    - Translations start with education and that it is BOLDED
+    - Go to the examples of use section for education and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use in SYLLABIC script

+IU word with Glossary Entry - SYLLABIC Input - Roman Output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'ᐃᓕᓐᓂᐊᖅᑐᓕᕆᓂᖅ'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Roman
+  - Check that:
+    - Translations start with education and that it is BOLDED
+    - Go to the examples of use section for education and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use in ROMAN script

+IU word with Glossary Entry - SYLLABIC Input - Syllabic Output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'ᐃᓕᓐᓂᐊᖅᑐᓕᕆᓂᖅ'
+  - QUERY_LANGUAGE: Inuktitut
+  - PREFERRED_SCRIPT: Syllabic
+  - Check that:
+    - __BUG__: DOES NOT WORK AS OF 2022-11-30 (not bolded and no c.f. wikipedia)
+    - Translations start with education and that it is BOLDED
+    - Go to the examples of use section for education and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use in SYLLABIC script

+EN word with Glossary Entry - SYLLABIC output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'education'
+  - QUERY_LANGUAGE: English
+  - PREFERRED_SCRIPT: Syllabic
+  - Check that:
+    - Translations start with ᐃᓕᓐᓂᐊᖅᑐᓕᕆᓂᖅ and that it is BOLDED
+    - Go to the examples of use section for ᐃᓕᓐᓂᐊᖅᑐᓕᕆᓂᖅ and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use

+EN word with Glossary Entry - Roman output
+- Do the steps described in the 'basic scenario' with English word 'education', with the following 'specifics':
+  - QUERY_WORD: 'education'
+  - QUERY_LANGUAGE: English
+  - PREFERRED_SCRIPT: Roman
+  - Check that:
+    - Translations start with ilinniaqtuliriniq and that it is BOLDED
+    - Go to the examples of use section for ilinniaqtuliriniq and make sure that:
+      - it mentions that the translation was found in Wikipedia.
+      - it lists some bilingual examples of use

 Out-of-hansard valid IU word
 - Search for a word that is a valid IU word but is not in the Hansard